 The cable jacket must be marked with annular rings in a color contrasting with the background color of the jacket.
-The rings must be spaced at 2.5 meter \pm 5 cm regularly along the entire length of the cable.
+The rings must be spaced at 2.5 meters \pm 5 cm from the previous ring, regularly along the entire length of the cable.
 It is permissible for the 2.5 meter spacing to be interrupted at discontinuities between cable sections joined by connectors.
 (See 7.6.2 for transceiver placement rules which mandate cable markings.)